Shipping Zones & Rules

 Shipping Rules

-Shipping rules are set-up within a specific zone.
-Rules define the different shipping options for the customer at the checkout.
+Shipping rules are created within a specific zone and define the delivery options available to customers at checkout.

 Adding a Shipping Rule